-Lemons and grapefruits and kumquats, oh my!
-These tangy treats and more are in the limelight this month.
+Lemons, grapefruits, kumquats and more!
+These tangy treats are in the limelight this month.
 Whether you're looking to add some zest to a salad, make a tangy cocktail or enhance the flavour of your favourite meal, we've got you covered with our fruitful selection of citrus.

 Meyer Lemon - This fruit is thought to be a cross between a lemon and a mandarin orange.
 Offering a burst of lemon flavour without the acidic bite, Meyer lemon juice and zest taste delicious in dressings.
 You can also add slices of Meyer lemons to your salad - their skin doesn't have the bitter white pith usually found in lemons so you can eat the whole thing!
 Oh, and the name refers to Frank Nicholas Meyer who brought the fruit to America from China in the 20th century, in case you were wondering.